 Mission Statement: The purpose of the Corrections Section is to bring together academy members who have a particular interest in corrections, to facilitate and encourage research and theory development related to corrections, to encourage appropriate and effective teaching techniques and practices for corrections courses, to serve as a resource network for and encourage interaction among academic, research, practitioner and policy-making sectors in order to further knowledge about corrections, and to encourage the organization of corrections-related conference activities.

 Section News: While the Executive Board is usually busy throughout the year, the Section conducts most of its business at the annual meeting of ACJS each year.
-Upcoming meetings will be in New Orleans (2018) and Baltimore (2019).
+Upcoming meetings will be in Baltimore (2019) and San Antonio (2020).
 We hope to see you there!

-Previous keynote speakers have included: Malik Muhammed, Training Captain with the Orange County Florida Corrections Department (2015); Brandon Applegate, past president of ACJS (2014); Ms. Carly Welebob, Director of the Texas Community Justice Assistance Division (2013); Michael Jacobson, President and Executive Director of the Vera Institute (2012), Sonya Spencer, Executive Director of St. Leonard's Society of Toronto and President-Elect of the International Community Corrections Association (2011); Dr. Daren Dalton, Director of Programs, Los Angeles County Sheriff's Department (2010).
+Previous keynote speakers have included: Catherine Lineaweaver, retired warden from the Federal Bureau of Prisons (2017), Katie Green, National Institute of Corrections (2016), Community Malik Muhammed, Training Captain with the Orange County Florida Corrections Department (2015); Brandon Applegate, past president of ACJS (2014); Ms. Carly Welebob, Director of the Texas Community Justice Assistance Division (2013); Michael Jacobson, President and Executive Director of the Vera Institute (2012), Sonya Spencer, Executive Director of St. Leonard's Society of Toronto and President-Elect of the International Community Corrections Association (2011); Dr. Daren Dalton, Director of Programs, Los Angeles County Sheriff's Department (2010).
 In addition, we value our members and the contributions they have made to the field and acknowledge the work they have done.

-The Corrections Section would also like to acknowledge and congratulate Faith Lutze from Washington State University in her current role as 1st Vice President of ACJS.
-We are confident Faith's leadership will lead to a successful conference in Baltimore in 2018 .
-We also would like to thank Mary Stohr from Washington State University for her continued leadership as ACJS Executive Director.
-Both are long-term members of the Corrections Section and have been great assets to both the section and ACJS.
+The Corrections Section would also like to acknowledge and congratulate Faith Lutze from Washington State University in her current role as President of ACJS.
+We are confident Faith's leadership will lead to a successful conference in Baltimore in 2019.
+Faith has been a long-term member of the Corrections Section and has been a great asset to both the section and ACJS.

 Membership: Any current member of ACJS is welcomed as a new member!
 Also, we actively seek student members who are studying corrections at the undergraduate or graduate level and provide travel scholarships to interested students.
 If you know of a student who would benefit from meeting and networking with scholars in the corrections field, please encourage them to become a member.
 Student participation is vital to our growth and the continued research in the field!
 Section dues are only $35 for regular members and $10 for students.